-The carrying values of the Company's financial instruments, including cash, trade accounts receivable, accounts payable, accrued liabilities and deferred purchase price obligations approximate their fair values due to the short maturity of these instruments.
+The carrying values of the Company's financial instruments, including cash, trade accounts receivable, accounts payable, and accrued liabilities approximate their fair values due to the short maturity of these instruments.

 Fair value measurements are market-based measurements, not entity-specific measurements.
 Therefore, fair value measurements are determined based on the assumptions that market participants would use in pricing the asset or liability.
 The Company follows a three-level hierarchy to prioritize the inputs used in the valuation techniques to derive fair values.
 The basis for fair value measurements for each level within the hierarchy is described below: